westbjumpin/spring/doc/site/content/docs/guides/ui/getting-started-with-rmlui.md

 author = "Slashscreen"
 +++

 RmlUi is a UI framework that is defined using a HTML/CSS style workflow (using Lua instead of JS).
 It is designed for interactive applications, and so is reactive by default.
-You can learn more about it on the [RmlUI website].
+You can learn more about it on the [RmlUI website] and [differences in the Recoil version here](#differences-between-upstream-rmlui-and-rmlui-in-recoil).
 It's a natural way to do things for web devs.

 ## How does RmlUI Work?